MapsPeople/docs/collections/_product/index.md

 MapsIndoors is an Indoor Navigation Provider that provides directions and guide users as well as present relevant information on the map.

 In order to get a precise user position indoors, dynamic turn-by-turn routing, location-based advertising etc. an Indoor Positioning System (IPS) should be put in place in the relevant building(s).

 MapsPeople do not sell Indoor Positioning Systems, but MapsIndoors integrate with them.
-If your organisation wants to have precise positioning there is a range of different technologies to consider such as Beacons, WiFi, ultra-sound etc. You can [read more here](https://blog.mapspeople.com/mapsindoors/indoor-positioning-101).
+If your organisation wants to have precise positioning there are a range of different technologies to consider such as Beacons, WiFi, ultra-sound etc. You can [read more here](https://blog.mapspeople.com/mapsindoors/indoor-positioning-101).

 If you want to know more about how to get your own Mapsindoors Solution [contact us here](https://resources.mapspeople.com/contact-us)